 With the exception of applicants seeking admission to the combined PhD/AM program, applicants to the PhD program must have completed a master’s degree in social work or a related field prior to beginning advanced study.
 Applicants without a master's degree can apply to our combined PhD/AM Program.
 Applicants who wish to seek faculty positions upon graduation in schools of social work are advised that the Council on Social Work Education (CSWE) requires a master’s degree in social work in order to teach practice courses.

-Doctoral students enter the program in the autumn quarter.
+Admissions decisions are made in mid-March.
+Doctoral students enter the program in the Autumn quarter.

 Application & Procedures

 You will need the following materials before applying online: